suganyathiyash7/Bank-Customer-Churn-Prediction-Project1/README.md

 * Applied filters and sorting to highlight key customer segments.

 ## 📊 Data Analysis Summary

 Total Records: 10,000 customers
 Churned Customers: 2,037 (≈20.37%)
 Non-Churned Customers: 7,963
 Average Credit Score: 650.5
 Average Age: 38.9 years
 Average Tenure: 5 years
 Average Balance: ₹76,486
 Credit Card Holders: ~70.5%
 Active Members: ~51.5%

+## Findings from the Dashboard & Analysis:

+Customers with lower tenure and zero balance are more likely to churn.
+Churn rate is higher among inactive members and non-credit-card holders.
+Age and salary alone do not directly drive churn but correlate when combined with account activity.
+Country-wise churn shows significant variation — for example, higher churn in Germany compared to France or Spain.
 ### 🧾 Insight Generation & Summary Reporting
 Captured major findings in the report (Bank Customer churn Prediction report Summary.docx) Provided actionable recommendations such as: